If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 The fee depends on the category of the resort at which you stay.
 Here are the fees:

 - Moderate Resorts: $19/night

 - Deluxe Resorts: $24/night

 Parking fees include tax and are charged to your room at checkout.

 There is no fee to park a vehicle at a campsite at Fort Wilderness Resort & Campground.
 And if you are staying at a Disney Vacation Club (DVC) property on points, there is no parking fee.

 How To Avoid The Resort Parking Fee

-Here are three ways you can avoid paying the nightly parking fee (I’ll describe each in more detail below):
+Here are four ways you can avoid paying the nightly parking fee (I’ll describe each in more detail below):